Cadasta/cadasta-test/README.md

 # cadasta-test
 Cadasta Test is for test scripts related to automated testing.

+To run the tests :
+       ./manage.py test selenium_tests